dcnicku/wti-brent-cointegration/README.md

 | **Share of gross P&L** | **94.0%** | **6.0%** |
 | Mean daily | 0.0181 | 0.0038 |

-The spread moves **4.8× more** on roll days, and **8 of the 20 largest spread moves** in the sample fall on them, where chance would give about 1.
+The spread moves 4.8× more on roll days and 8 of the 20 largest spread movesin the sample fall on them.

-**What is left without them.** Setting every month-start return to zero — the pessimistic reading, that none of the jump was capturable:
+**What is left without them.**
+Setting every start of the month return to zero shows that the jump was not obtainabe:

 | | With roll days | Roll days zeroed |
 |---|---|---|
 | Net Sharpe (10bps) | 0.92 | **−0.21** |
 | Total return | 50.5% | **−5.8%** |
 | Annualised return | 9.3% | **−1.3%** |

-So the entire result is the artefact.
-On the days you could actually trade, the strategy loses money slowly.
+On tradeable days the strategy loses.

 This is what the mechanism looks like in the data — the entry on 2026-03-31 and the "profit" the next day: